-Abdominal and Pelvic Pain Treatment Questions and Answers
+Abdominal and Pelvic Pain Treatment Q&A

 Pain is a part of everyday life and is experienced by everyone many times from childhood to advanced age.
 In most cases, pain is mild and fleeting, however it can also be excruciating and persistent.
 Any area of the body can be affected by pain, from the head to the heels, and even inside the body.
 For example, abdominal and pelvic pain rarely manifest as external symptoms, but often present themselves internally, which can make it more difficult to diagnose.
 To add to the difficulty of diagnosing abdominal pain, there are several organs that can cause pain in the abdominal region, including the stomach, kidneys, liver, gallbladder, spleen and appendix.
 All kinds of abdominal and pelvic pain should be evaluated by a medical professional, as it could indicate a more serious health condition.